ivy-woo/DSS3DataProcessingProject/README.md

 # Data processing project

-This is a repo for the course Getting and Cleaning Data on Coursera, the 3rd course from the Data Science Specialization.
+This is a repo for the course Getting and Cleaning Data on Coursera, the 3rd course from the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
-Here you find 3 files (other than this README.md), which are listed below:
+Here you find the 3 files listed below:

 ### run_analysis.R
 This is the R script used to read in and tidy the data files provided from the course.